Warsaw, the capital of Poland is a amazing city is full of surprises. You will find it exciting, educating and inspiring.

 2. Palace of Culture & Science

-tallest building at 237 metres (778 ft).
+and the world's 187thtallest building at 237 metres (778 ft).
 The building was originally known as the Joseph Stalin Palace of Culture and Science (Palace Kultury i Nauki imienia Jozefa Stalina).
 It is used today as an exhibition center and offices.
 The visitor should be aware that the building has been controversial from its beginning.
 It was hated initially because it was considered a symbol of Soviet domination - some of that negative feeling persists today.
 Some argued that the building destroyed the aesthetic balance of the old city and imposed dissonance with other buildings.
 You decide.

 3. National Gallery of Art